-London — capital of the United Kingdom and largest city in Europe — is the most logical starting point for this England-Scotland-Ireland itinerary.
+London — the capital of the United Kingdom — is the most logical starting point for this itinerary.
 London is an absolutely massive city and while most visitors only spend a couple of days exploring, we would recommend that you spend the entirety of your week in England solely staying in London.

-While there is certainly more to England than London, due to its central location as a transport hub, it is easy to visit other English cities as a day-trip by train.
-And also, with a week in the city, it allows you to dig deeper and see beyond the main tourist draws and get a glimpse at how and where locals actually live in this diverse metropolis.
+While there is certainly more to England than London, due to its central location as a transport hub, it is easy to visit other English cities as a day trip by train.
+And also a week in the city allows you to dig deeper and see beyond the main tourist draws and get a glimpse at how and where locals actually live in this diverse metropolis.

 If these are the only things you plan on doing, then we suggest planning to stay in Central or West London (neighbourhoods like Soho, Kensington, and Knightsbridge) in order to avoid wasting valuable time sitting on the tube or bus.